cixil/aikido-thesaurus/README.md

 Unhappy with all the others on the internet, so decided to make my own.
 If you remember a term used in class and can't find a definition, just add it to a category with no definition so that somebody can answer it later.
 This is thesaurus for quick reference of terms, not a comprehensive guide on how to do techniques, for that add an optional supplemental video or text.
 ### Adding/editing an entry
 Please keep the format.
-If you are unfamiliar with github flavored markdown, just make sure that your entry looks like this before submitting:
+If you are unfamiliar with github flavored markdown, just make sure that your entry looks like this before submitting (video/text are optional) :
 ```
 * **term** - definition  [video1](https://urltovideo.com) [text1](https://urltotextorimage.com)
 ```